13 Eco Kettles That Boil Water, Not the Oceans

 The Certified B Corp has taken an impressive approach to corporate social responsibility, including charitable contributions for orphans and striving to reduce environmental impact.

-Most of their sustainable tea kettles and other kitchen products are made by skilled workers in Omegna, Italy.
+Most of their sustainable tea kettles and other sustainable kitchen products are made by skilled workers in Omegna, Italy.